ninshiki-project/RecognizeIt-backend-community/README.md

 # Overview

-Ninshiki is a Backend App Server that use Laravel Technology.
+Ninshiki is a Backend Skeleton App Server that use Laravel Technology.

 > Ninshiki (認識; Nin-shiki) literally means "recognition" in Japanese.
 Inspiring Recognition: Celebrate Success.